ShivamAgarwal99/Face-Recognition/README.md

 2. Create two new sub folders 'dataset' and 'trainer' in same main folder.

-3.First run detection.py then trainer.py to feed results and train them.
+3. First run detection.py then trainer.py to feed results and train them.

-4.And at last run recognizer.py to see the results.
+4. And at last run recognizer.py to see the results.